Idoneal genera and K3 surfaces covering an Enriques surface

 \subsection{Contents of the paper}

 The paper is divided into two sections.
-In \autoref{sec:idoneal.genera} the relevant facts about the Smith--Minkowski--Siegel mass formula are summarized.
-The section is then devoted to the classification of idoneal genera and contains the proof of \autoref{thm:idoneal.genera}.
-In \autoref{sec:K3-covering-Enriques}, after recalling some results on finite discriminant forms, we first determine which transcendental lattices embed into~\(\Lminus\) and then we list all exceptional lattices.
-We conclude the paper with the proof of \autoref{thm:main}.
+In \Cref{sec:idoneal.genera} the relevant facts about the Smith--Minkowski--Siegel mass formula are summarized.
+The section is then devoted to the classification of idoneal genera and contains the proof of \Cref{thm:idoneal}.
+In \Cref{sec:K3-covering-Enriques}, after recalling some results on finite discriminant forms, we first determine which transcendental lattices embed into~\(\Lminus\), proving \Cref{thm:transcendental}.
+We conclude the paper with the enumeration of all co-idoneal lattices.